or4/react-virtualized-select-box/README.md

 It has only two dependencies, there are react and react-dom.

-You can custom it how you needed.
+You can customize it as you need.

 ## Exapmle